Kumano Hayatama Taisha Shrine and Gotobiki Rock: History and Highlights to Know Before You Visit

 Nagi (Rhododendron nagi)

-Towering over the precincts of the temple is a large nagi tree, which is said to be 1,000 years old.
-The nagi has been revered as a symbol of Kumano Gongen.
-It is customary to visit the shrine with a leaf of the nagi tree in one’s pocket.
+Towering within the shrine precincts is a great nagi (Nageia/Podocarpus nagi) said to be around 1,000 years old.
+Revered as a symbol of Kumano Gongen, it is customary to make an offering while carrying a nagi leaf in one’s pocket.

-At around 18 m, it is one of the largest trees in Japan.
-It has been designated a national natural monument as the ‘Nagi of Kumano Hayatama Shrine’.
+At about 18 meters tall, it is one of the largest nagi trees in Japan and has been designated a National Natural Monument as the “Nagi of Kumano Hayatama Jinja.”

 Kamikura shrine Gotobiki rock